GNU social JP

 This message brought to you by spending half an hour on the roadside this morning, after coming across a young kangaroo struggling in the middle of the road with a broken back.
 It's disturbing how many people hit animals and just keep on driving.

-In conversation about 3 months ago from aus.social permalink
+In conversation about a year ago from aus.social permalink

 Attachments